 A former paramedic shared an example of how Pulsara and Allerio come together using FirstNet when responding to a 911 call: Often, there are only two first responders in an ambulance, with an abundance of medical needs to assess and capture.
 “We have to summon additional resources, connect to the resource, organize patient information effectively and quickly.
 Getting all of the information you need and transmitting that information is easily a 6-10-minute process, which takes valuable time away from the patient,” he shared.
 In this situation, Pulsara was activated immediately, which alerted the STEMI team at the treating facility, and the patient was receiving intervention within minutes.
 Despite poor cellular coverage in this particular case, with the use of Pulsara and the reliable, highly secure connection provided by FirstNet via the Allerio Mobile Hub, the process of capturing and sending data went from 6-10 minutes to 60-90 seconds.

 When treating patients, we must connect the right clinicians with the right patient at the right time.
-Allerio, using the FirstNet communications platform with priority and preemption, permits first responders to reliably access the Pulsara telehealth and communications platform, allowing them to ultimately improve the quality of care, patient outcomes, and efficiency of communication and coordination.
-In many cases, Allerio’s and FirstNet’s capabilities can facilitate connections so EMS teams can expect to treat less acute patients in the field, leveraging Pulsara’s live video for consultations, in even the most rural locations.
+The Allerio Mobile Hub, which is FirstNet Ready® supports access to the physically separate and dedicated FirstNet network core, which enables FirstNet’s First Priority® capabilities – always-on priority and preemption for first responders.
+First responders can feel confident the Allerio Mobile Hub meets the highest standards for reliability, security and performance.
+Combining FirstNet with the Allerio Mobile Hub will transform care in the field with the single push of a button to reliably connect and quickly share rich patient and other broadband data.
+In some cases, Allerio’s and FirstNet’s capabilities can facilitate connections which will enable EMS teams to treat less acute patients in the field, instead using Pulsara’s live video for consultations, in even the most rural locations.

 Allerio’s smart connectivity solution for first responders and other public safety personnel provides a reliable communication platform that facilitates the exchange of critical information and data from the field.
 Through an easy to use, one-button interface, Allerio offers an efficient and secure “Mobile Hub” to connect devices and transmit rich data in real-time, whether at the incident or in transit in an emergency vehicle.
 Allerio is headquartered in Duluth, Minnesota with satellite offices spanning the U.S., including production facilities in Madison Heights, Michigan.
 For more information, visit www.allerio.com and follow us on social media.